guedes/pgxn-utils/README.md

 `META.json.tt` file and then use your directory as argument to the `--template` option.

-To see how create your own template, see the examples in the [templates directory](https://github.com/guedes/pgxn-utils/tree/master/lib/pgxn_utils/templates).
+To know how create your own template, see the examples in the [templates directory](https://github.com/guedes/pgxn-utils/tree/master/lib/pgxn_utils/templates).

 # Changing something